Loading...

 3. Adjust top margin in page.php

-It is not possible to display PHP code here in comments, so I created a page with breadcrumb and pasted the code there. https://bootscore.me/page-with-breadcrumb/
+It is not possible to display PHP code here in comments, so I created a page with breadcrumb and pasted the code there. bootscore.me/page-with-breadcrumb/

 Hope that helps